 "I'm already here at the gym.
-I paid money for it, and it took me an hour to find parking, so I might as well train."
+I paid for it, and it took me an hour to find parking, so I might as well train."

-The same goes for the subject of our articles - "I'm already here, the distractions have left outside, and this whole space is fixed specifically for learning.
+The same goes for the subject of our articles - "I'm already here, the distractions have been left outside, and this whole space is fixed specifically for learning.
 Therefore, Since I'm already here, I might as well learn."

 Learning room - make one